TV Tropes Needs Your Help

 The spirit possessing Eina, she bullies the spirit holders under some kind of hope.

 The spirit posessing Shinju, she's been plotting to take over Shinju's body for a while.

 Tropes associated with Rin:

 - Adorable Abomination: When outed from Shinju's body by Dougal, she looks like an anthropomorphic weasel, and very cute.
 But she's still what she is, and fully Blissrune-corrupted.

-- Arch-Enemy: To Eina, who travelled back in time specifically to combat her.
+- Arch-Enemy: To Eina, the fruit of Yuriko's time-screwing wish to combat her.

 - Blue and Orange Morality

 - Bystander Syndrome: She solely cares about regaining her independence, and then getting her revenge.